Ben Cantelon

 From an early age, Ben’s musical talent was evident.
 And by the time he had reached his teens, he felt challenged to focus his artistic energy on worship alone.

-Having met and played keyboards with Tim Hughes while leading a conference in Vancouver, Ben was offered the opportunity of travelling with, and eventually joining full time, Soul Survivor, in Watford, on London’s northern outskirts.
+Having met and played keyboards with Tim Hughes while leading a conference in Vancouver, Ben was offered the opportunity of traveling with, and eventually joining full time, Soul Survivor, in Watford, on London’s northern outskirts.
 The move turned out to be a good one.

 “I’d never really led worship myself all that often before coming to the UK,” says Ben.
-“People used to ask me to have a go, and I tried; but it wasn’t anything that I was really all that passionate about at the time.
+“People used to ask me to have a go, and I tried, but it wasn’t anything that I was really all that passionate about at the time.
 Then, after about 10 months of living in the UK, I really felt the Lord say, ‘Ben, why aren’t you leading worship?’
 To me it seemed that there were so many others who were great at it; why was I needed?
-But God kept pressing it and eventually I said ‘God, you have to do it – I’m not pushing any doors.’
+But God kept pressing it and eventually, I said ‘God, you have to do it – I’m not pushing any doors.’
 So I left it there.”

 “A week later, I got a call from Mike Pilavachi (co-founder/leader of Soul Survivor) saying that he felt God telling him that I needed to lead worship.
 It was incredible – a real God moment."